Load Balancing Using Sparse Communication: The CARE Model and Summary of Contributions

 \subsubsection{Communication Component}

-At each point in time, each server is allowed to communicate with the load balancer in the form of sending it a message.
+At each point in time, each server is allowed to communicate with the load balancer by sending it a message.
 The content of a message sent by server $i$ at time $t$ is just its current queue length $Q_i(t)$.
 The \textit{communication pattern} dictates at which times the servers send messages to the load balancer.
 We assume that messages are sent and received instantly without delay.

 For each server $i$, denote the (possibly random) times after time zero at which server $i$ sends a message to the load balancer by $t_i^1,t_i^2,\ldots$, such that $t_i^m$ is the time at which the $m$th message is sent from server $i$ to the load balancer.
 Set $t_i^0=0$ for all $i$.
 Denote by $M_i(t)$ the number of messages server $i$ sent during $[0,t]$, which is given by: